Mission of the Institute

-Gonzaga University School of Law and Washburn University School of Law recognize the obligations law schools owe to their students and to society to provide a learning environment that helps students achieve the highest academic standards and prepares students to assume their responsibilities as effective, moral attorneys.
+Washburn University School of Law, UA Little Rock William H. Bowen School of Law, and University of the Pacific McGeorge School of Law recognize the obligations law schools owe to their students and to society to provide a learning environment that helps students achieve the highest academic standards and prepares students to assume their responsibilities as effective, moral attorneys.

 The Institute for Law Teaching and Learning was established to help law schools meet those obligations.
 It is committed to improving the quality of teaching and learning in legal education.